jonlevi/enFoldX/README.md

 ## Terms of Use
 By using enFoldX, you are agreeing to the terms set in the enFoldX [Terms of Use](TERMS_OF_USE.md), and the terms of use set by AlphaFold3 (see below).

+## Getting Started
+To run EnFoldX, you need to essentially run 3 main steps:
+1) Prepare sequence inputs
+2) Run AlphaFold3 (see below)
+3) Extract Features and Predict Binding from AlphaFold3 Results

+Each of these steps is detailed below:

+##  Prepare sequence inputs

+### TCRs
+In order to run this pipeline, you will need a CSV that contains one row for every TCR-pMHC complex you wish to predict.
+If you already have full length TCR sequences, you can skip this step.
+Usually, you will only have `V`,`J`, and `CDR3` calls from sequencing.
+We prefer to use the full length TCR sequences that come from the output of the useful tool [stitchr](https://jamieheather.github.io/stitchr/index.html), which reconstructs full-length TCR sequences from minimal input data.
+We will be using the command-line utility `thimble`, a wrapper included with `stitchr`, for batch processing of TCR alpha and beta chains.
+Before you begin, ensure you have installed `stitchr` and the necessary data (for the genome of interest) by following the instructions [here] (https://jamieheather.github.io/stitchr/installation.html#installation).

+To start, you should have a CSV that has paired chain TCR information for each TCR you are interested in.
+These should include the 6 columns:
+`[TRAV,	TRAJ,	TRA_CDR3,	TRBV,	TRBJ,	TRB_CDR3]`.
+Thimble expects the input file to have a specific format (see [here](https://github.com/JamieHeather/stitchr/blob/main/templates/input_template_TRA-TRB.tsv) for a template).

+To run thimble, you can pass in the file with the TCR calls and the appropriate species.
+For example:
+`thimble -i my_human_tcrs.tsv -o stitchr_out_human_tcrs.tsv -r ab -s HUMAN`.
+The output will include columns containing the full AA sequences of the TCRa and TCRb chains using 1-letter amino acid codes

+### MHC
+## Get MHC/HLA Sequence Information
+You will also need the full length sequences for any MHC chains you want to model.
+For MHC sequence information, you can look up the allele in [Uniprot](https://www.uniprot.org/uniprotkb) or IPD-IMGT/HLA at https://www.ebi.ac.uk/ipd/imgt/hla/alleles/.
+For convenience, we include the sequences of a few common HLA alleles in this repo at <>

 ## Installation
 ### Installing AlphaFold3